rsvst/iSOS/README.md

             *--Port: in many cases it is 8081, but you can check it in command window showed in step 2*<br>
             *--Example: 192.168.22.4:8081*<br>
       7. Reload the app. <br>
+      8. If the app only shows white screen or flash and sound does not work, close and open the app again.

+*used mp3 files for Sound was located at **android/app/src/main/res/raw/*** <br>